gbmhunter/blog/content/electronics/tools/thermal-cameras/index.md

 * Find short-circuits

 In the context of hand-held thermal cameras, 80x80 is a small number of pixels, 160x120 is moderate, and 640x480 is a large amount.

+## Parameters

+NETD: _Noise Equivalent Temperature Difference_: This is the minimum temperature difference that is resolvable by the camera.
+You could think of this as the _sensitivity_.
+It is bad practise to refer to this as the resolution as this will get confused with the pixel (spatial) resolution.
+NETD of thermal cameras is typically between 100-500mk (100-500m°C).
+The NETD is measure by pointing the camera at a very stable and uniform black body at a specific temperature.
+The NETD is the standard deviation of the varying pixel values recorded by the camera over a specific period of time[^movitherm-netd].

 ## Brands